NBao01/RomajiKanaHelper/README.md

 # Romaji-Kana Helper
 **A Helper for Memorizing Kanas with Romajis.**

+## NOTICE (Very Important)

+The audios are granted for personal use only, <b style="color:red">DO NOT</b> use or distribute them on the public Internet.

 ## Update

-In 2023/10/21's Update, I add audio to each Kana so that you can play each audio and listen the correct pronunciation easily.
-The audio is intercepted from Bilibili Video [BV1Pa411a77A](https://www.bilibili.com/video/BV1Pa411a77A) by Kokonoe Yukari.
+In 2023/10/21's Update, I add audios to each Kana so that you can play each audio and listen the correct pronunciation easily.
+The audios are intercepted from Bilibili Video [BV1Pa411a77A](https://www.bilibili.com/video/BV1Pa411a77A) by Kokonoe Yukari.
 She is my Daisuki-na Vtuber.

 ## Introduction